Huawei says it got over US$1.4 billion in licensing revenue since 2015

 HONG KONG: Huawei Technologies said it has received over US$1.4 billion in licensing revenue since 2015 and paid more than US$6 billion in royalties to legally implement intellectual property of other companies.

-The Chinese firm has never been asked by a court to pay intellectual infringement damages and has been granted 87,805 patents of which 11,152 are US patents, Huawei's chief legal officer, Song Liuping, said at a news conference at the company's Shenzhen headquarters on Thursday (Jun 27).
+The Chinese firm has never been asked by a court to pay intellectual infringement damages and has been granted 87,805 patents of which 11,152 are U.S. patents, Huawei's chief legal officer, Song Liuping, said at a news conference at the company's Shenzhen headquarters on Thursday.

 Huawei, which has the most 5G standard essential patents in the world according to consultancy IPlytics, is increasingly on the offensive in intellectual property right disputes.

-Analysts have said Huawei may be more inclined to monetise its US patents now that the market ban and supplier ban imposed by Washington is expected to cost the firm US$30 billion in revenue a year.
+Analysts have said Huawei may be more inclined to monetize its U.S. patents now that the market ban and supplier ban imposed by Washington is expected to cost the firm US$30 billion in revenue a year.

 Huawei founder and CEO Ren Zhengfei said at a press event earlier this month that Huawei "would not weaponise" it patents, but also pointed out that the firm does have many "unclaimed patent royalties from other companies".